ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 4. OWNER:                 The owner of the repository.
 5. TDD_RESOURCE_GROUP:    Eqaul to the Octopus Deploy variable **ResourceGroupName** TDD value. default: onion-architecture-dotnet-7-containers-tdd
 6. TDD_APP_NAME:          Eqaul to the Octopus Deploy variable **container_app_name** TDD value. default: tdd-ui

+## Connect Octopus to the Github Packages feed:

+- Navigate to Library -\> External Feeds and select ADD FEED
+- Set the Feed type to NuGet Feed
+- Name the feed Onion-Arch-DotNet-7
+- Paste in the URL of the Github Packages feed
+  1. The URL should be: https://nuget.pkg.github.com/owner/index.json
+  2. Replace **owner** with the owner of the repo
+- Set the Feed username to the github username of the user that created the PAT
+- Provide the personal access token from Github as the Feed Password

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.